 Life and business often present us with unexpected hardships and challenges.
 Why do some people remain composed in the face of adversity, while others fall apart?
 People that can effectively navigate the highs and lows of life demonstrate the important trait of resilience; an ability to bounce back from challenges that life can throw at us.

 To be successful, we need to embrace change and find our resilience.
-In this post — the first in a series of three — we will discuss the reasons why building resilience is important in transforming challenges into success.
+In this post, we will discuss the reasons why building resilience is important in transforming challenges into successes.

 Why Is Resilience Important?

 Building a foundation of resilience provides us with the needed confidence to approach life positively and creatively.
 According to Suzanne Kobasa, a leading psychologist, 3 elements can be identified as being essential to resilience:

 Challenge: People that are resilient take difficulty as a challenge, not as an insurmountable or paralysing problem.
 They treat their failures and mistakes as lessons they can learn from; as opportunities for personal growth.
 They do not consider them to be a negative reflection on their self-worth or abilities.

 Commitment: People that demonstrate resilience are committed to their lives and to their set goals.
 Commitment is not only restricted to their work or business as they are also committed to their relationships, their friendships, the causes they are passionate about, and their spiritual or religious beliefs.